World Health Assembly

 - takes a more active part in the work of the Organization and submits to the Executive Board recommendations and concrete proposals on matters of regional and global interest;

 - recommends additional regional appropriations by the governments of the respective regions if the proportion of central budget of the Organization allotted to that region is insufficient for carrying out the regional functions; and

 - undertakes such other functions as may be delegated to the Regional Committee by the World Health Assembly and the Executive Board.

 The Regional Committee meets as often as necessary.
 The Regional Director acts as its Secretary.

 68th Session of the WHO Regional Committee for Africa

-The Sixty-seventh session of the WHO Regional Committee for Africa will take place in Dakar, capital of the Republic of Senegal, land of the Teranga, from 27 to 31 August 2018 at the King Fahd Hotel.
+The Sixty-eighth session of the WHO Regional Committee for Africa will take place in Dakar, capital of the Republic of Senegal, land of the Teranga, from 27 to 31 August 2018 at the King Fahd Hotel.
 The Regional Committee, comprising health ministers from the 47 countries in the Region, is the Governing Body of WHO in the African Region.